The best falafel, baked instead of fried, using cooked chickpeas instead of dried [whole-food, plant-based, no oil, gluten-free, soy-free]

 My favorite way to serve falafel is in a tortilla wrap with hummus, garlic yogurt sauce, fresh salad, and tomatoes.
 You can find the recipe for a simple garlic yogurt sauce here.
 Sometimes I also add sauerkraut or sour turnips, which can be cooked in beetroot juice to get that vibrant pink color you can see in a restaurant made falafel dishes.
 But I don’t do that every time, just for special occasions or when I get visitors.
 You can also just eat the balls as they are or add them to another dish.

-- 2 cups cooked chickpeas drained and rinsed
+- 1 tin cooked chickpeas drained and rinsed

 - 2 tbsp heaped finely chopped fresh parsley leaves and stems